ashotmuradian/linux-for-dotnet/README.md

   dotnet-sdk-8.0-source-built-artifacts
 ```

-> Note: Install these packages if you build the .NET SDK itself from the source code.
+> Note: install these packages if you build the .NET SDK itself from the source code.

 Install workloads (optional):